ivanoung/icq98/README.md

 # [ICQ v.98a](https://www.icq98.xyz)
-Revive of ICQ98 chatroom project
+Revive of ICQ98 chatroom project for public

 ---